 As cancer diseases and research continue to evolve, we too will move forward with stronger, more collaborative work.
-Looking ahead, we have three major future directions that we believe will help us push forward in achieving NCI’s goal of advancing global cancer research, building expertise, and leveraging resources across nations to address the challenges of cancer and reduce cancer deaths worldwide.
+Looking ahead, the Center for Global Health has prioritized three key areas that shape our future directions, and work to acheive NCI’s goal of advancing global cancer research, building expertise, and leveraging resources across nations to address the challenges of cancer and reduce cancer deaths worldwide.

 Increasing the Availability of Low-Cost, Portable Technologies

-One of our priorities is to increase the availability of low-cost, portable technologies for cancer diagnosis, imaging, and treatment in low- and middle-income countries (LMICs).
-As part of this effort, we worked with other NCI divisions, offices, and centers to publish an RFA for Cancer Detection, Diagnosis, and Treatment Technologies for Global Health that will support teams of engineers, oncologists, and global health and business experts using the cooperative agreement mechanism to adapt existing technologies in areas such as minimally-invasive treatment and point-of-care imaging and in vitro technologies for diagnosis and detection.
+One of CGH's priorities is to increase the availability of low-cost, portable technologies for cancer diagnosis, imaging, and treatment in low- and middle-income countries (LMICs).
+As part of this effort, CGH works with other NCI divisions, offices, and centers to develop Cancer Detection, Diagnosis, and Treatment Technologies for Global Health, a funding opportunity to support teams of engineers, oncologists, and global health and business experts using the cooperative agreement mechanism to adapt existing technologies in areas such as minimally-invasive treatment and point-of-care imaging and in vitro technologies for diagnosis and detection.
 In addition to addressing unmet needs and the global cancer burden, technology development supported by this initiative has the potential to reduce cancer care costs in the United States.
 CGH will work to ensure that this initiative is integrated into other NIH-sponsored global health technology initiatives.

 Training the Next Generation of Cancer Researchers

 Training the next generation of cancer researchers and care providers, as well as tobacco control and cessation efforts, remain at the forefront of our work, as does developing palliative care initiatives.
 The work conducted by CGH staff in previous years in these areas has provided a solid foundation on which to build.
-Therefore, we will pursue training, integration, and communication opportunities with scientists worldwide to improve cancer surveillance.
+Moving forward, CGH will pursue training, integration, and communication opportunities with scientists worldwide to improve cancer surveillance.